david salman’s mint cousins for a garden abuzz

 DAVID SALMAN was my guest on the latest radio podcast.
 You can listen anywhere, anytime: Locally, in my Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) region, “A Way to Garden” airs on Robin Hood Radio’s three stations on Monday at 8:30 AM Eastern, with a rerun at 8:30 Saturdays.
 It is available free on iTunes, the Stitcher app, or streaming from RobinHoodRadio.com or via its RSS feed.
 The February 10, 2014 show can be streamed here now.
 Robin Hood is the smallest NPR station in the nation; our garden show marks the start of its fifth year in March, and is syndicated via PRX.

-David and I share a passion for pollinator- and hummingbird-friendly plants, and so the mints, technically the Lamiaceae, the seventh-largest family of flowering plants in the world with 7,200-ish species in 236 genera says the Royal Horticultural Society–are often where the action is.
+David and I share a passion for pollinator- and hummingbird-friendly plants, and so the mints, technically the Lamiaceae, the seventh-largest family of flowering plants in the world with 7,500-ish species in at least 236 genera says Kew–are often where the action is.
 In the latest radio podcast, we talked about his favorites—and how gardeners around the country can use them.

 my mint-family q&a with david salman